josephkabba/EEA-Tech-Interview/README.md

 What we ask is for you to build this project without having any particular constraints.

-You can pick your preferred type of architecture (MVVM, Clean Architecture, etc) and you can use all the third-party libraries you want.
+You can pick your preferred type of architecture (MVP, MVVM, Clean Architecture, etc) and you can use all the third-party libraries you want.

 Onnly two requests coming from our side:
 1. You don't spend more than 3-4 hours writing the code for this project